← Back to Sanssouci Palace Tickets

 Flat, well-signposted routes along the Havel lakes.
 About 25 km from central Berlin (~90 min); 15 min from central Potsdam.
 Bike racks at the Historic Windmill visitor centre.

-When is Sanssouci Palace open?
-Is it open in winter?
+Is Sanssouci Palace open in winter?

-What do you see inside Sanssouci Palace?
+What do you see inside Sanssouci?

 How long do you need at Sanssouci?